material-components/material-components-ios/components/schemes/Color/docs/migration-guide-semantic-color-scheme.md

 ### Migration guide: semantic color schemes

+Deprecation schedule:

+- October 10, 2018: Both APIs and any corresponding themer API will be deprecated.
+- November 10, 2018: Both APIs and any corresponding themer API will be deleted.

 The following is guidance for migrating from the legacy colors cheme APIs to the modern, Material color system-compatible APIs.